-United Kingdom profile - Overview - BBC News
+United Kingdom profile - Overview

 There has also been a debate about immigration.
 Some advocate tough policies on limiting immigration, others attempt to put the case for it as a positive force.

-One of the more recent trends in migration has been the arrival of workers from the new EU member states in Eastern Europe in large numbers, and this played a major role in driving the campaign to leave the European Union in 2016.
+One of the more recent trends in migration has been the arrival of workers from the new EU member states in Eastern Europe in large numbers, and this played a major role in driving the campaign to leave the EU in 2016.

 Culture